Skip to main content

 Initially, your dentures may cause some mild soreness or irritation, as well as increased saliva production.
 Still, with time, your muscles adjust and comfortably maintain the positioning of the dentures throughout the day.

-to care for your dentures
+To care for your dentures

 Every night, you need to care for dentures just as you would care for your natural teeth.
 Use a denture cleaner to clean your dentures after removing them, then place your dentures in a denture solution overnight.